bbauska/CSS-Notes4Pros/README.md

 > This makes sure that the background image is covering everything.
 > There will be no visible background-color, however depending on the
-> screen\'s ratio a great part of your image could be cut off:
+> screen&apos;s ratio a great part of your image could be cut off:

 ![](./images/media/image11.png){width="4.958333333333333in"
 height="2.7916666666666665in"}